 The Brave Search MCP server connects AI agents to Brave’s search API through six tools:

-- brave_web_search — General web search.
+• brave_web_search — General web search.
 Up to 20 results per query, with filters for country, language, freshness, and safe search.
+Also generates summary keys for AI summarization.

-- brave_image_search — Image search.
-Up to 200 results with metadata (no base64 data since v2 — keeps context lean).
+• brave_image_search — Image search.
+Up to 200 results with metadata.
+Returns URLs only (no base64 since v2.x — keeps context lean).

-- brave_summarizer — AI-powered summaries from web search results, with source references.
+• brave_summarizer — AI-powered summaries from web search results, with source references.
+Paid plan feature using a two-step workflow (web search → summarize).

 This is more tooling than any other search MCP server offers.
 Most competitors give you web search and nothing else.